-Community Councils can fill any casual vacancies which happen between ordinary elections.
-A Community Council can either decide to fill the vacancy(ies) by co-opting a volunteer to join the Community Council or they can hold a by-election to fill the place(s).
+Community Councils can fill any casual vacancies which happen at any time, whether or not an election is due to be held.
+A Community Council can either decide to co-opt a volunteer to join the Community Council or, if there is a lot of interest in the vacancy from the local community, they can hold a by-election to fill the place(s).
+In either case, volunteers joining the Community Council as co-opted members must be aged 16 or over and must live in the area of the Community Council in question.